slatedocs/slate/source/index.html.md

 In order to make public tokens that we can use, you will need to use our public key in your Plaid calls.
 You should gain access to this key when you register.
 Check out our demo app to see what other parameters we use!

-As of writing, responses at the /link_account endpoint are synchronous, meaning that a success response indicates a successfully-linked bank account.
+Currently, responses at the /link_account endpoint are synchronous, meaning that a success response indicates a successfully-linked bank account.

 ### Token Transfers